Simple binning algorithm and SimDec visualization for comprehensive sensitivity analysis of complex computational models: Simple binning approach to sensitivity indices

 or

 The number of bins is defined based on the optimal number of observations per bin.
-For the first-order effects, the number of bins is a linear approximation of the optimal experimental number of bins as a function of the number of simulation runs and the number of inputs, Table \ref{table:binning}, floored at 10.
-For the calculation of second-order effects, to preserve approximately the same number of observations in two-dimensional bins, the range of each input variable is broken down into a number of intervals equal to a square root (rounded to the nearest integer) of the previously computed number of bins for the first-order effects.
+For the first-order effects, the number of bins is a linear approximation of the optimal experimental number of bins as a function of the number of simulation runs and the number of inputs, eq. \ref{eq:n_bins}.
+For the calculation of second-order effects, to preserve approximately the same number of observations in two-dimensional bins, the range of each input variable is broken down into a number of intervals $M_{bins_{soe}}$ equal to a square root (rounded to the nearest integer) of the previously computed number of bins for the first-order effects.

 The same number of bins should be applied to all terms in Equation \ref{eq:AB}.
 For example, a stylized scheme in Figure \ref{fig:binning} depicts four bins for $X_i$ for the first-order effect, which translates into two bins for $X_i$ and two for $X_j$ for second-order effects, thus, the bin size remains the same.

-An aggregate or combined sensitivity index can now be calculated which, for each input variable, sums up its first-order effect and halves second-order indices with all other input variables:
+An aggregate or combined sensitivity index (also known as a closed index) can now be calculated which, for each input variable, sums up its first-order effect and halves of second-order indices with all other input variables:

 This combined sensitivity index aggregates the individual and the interaction effects of each input variable.
 The sum of combined indices for all model input variables would equal $1$ if there are no effects higher than second-order in the model and no unaccounted variation.
 However, due to the approximation nature of the method, potentially noisy results due to binning (\citealp{marzban2016conceptual}), and the imperfections of sampling, the sum of combined sensitivity indices can slightly deviate from $1$ even in the absence of higher-order effects.
 Irrespectively, we advocate for the usage of this approach in combination with SimDec to determine the selection of the prime input variables for decomposition.
 As long as the ranking of inputs' importance is preserved, noise does not prove to be an impediment.